jschhie/Calendar-Assistant/README.md

 ### Creating Executable
 For convenience, the corresponding ```Makefile``` has been provided.
-Assuming the user is inside the source_code directory, the user can then use the ```make all``` command, which will generate the program executable called ```calendar.out```.
+Assuming the user is inside the source_code directory, they can use the ```make all``` command, which will generate an executable called ```calendar.out```.

 ### Command Line Arguments I
-This program can be run as-is (i.e., ```./calendar.out```); here, the program will not be initialized/pre-loaded with any  events.
+This program can be run as-is (i.e., ```./calendar.out```); here, the program will not be initialized with any events.

 ### Command Line Arguments II
 Alternatively, the user can supply a comma-separated-values (CSV) file as a command line argument (e.g., ```./calendar.out filePath/weeklyAppts.csv```).
-In this case, the program will be initialized with user-defined events prior to runtime.
+In this case, the program will be initialized with custom events prior to runtime.

-The CSV file (if supplied) must contain a list of appointments and must have the following format *and* heading:
+The CSV file should contain a list of appointments and have the following format *and* heading:
 > Date,Class,Subject,Start Time,End Time,Location,Series,Count.

-Please see ```weeklyAppts.csv``` in the /refs/ directory for a concrete, valid example.

 #### CSV Entries